 You can be visited at home by a community nurse if you are referred by your GP.
 You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.

 Morning surgeries are available on a "book on the day" basis and patients are asked to telephone the surgery after 08:00.
 A timeslot for later that morning will then be booked.

 Nurse appointments can also be booked but it is important to inform reception of the reason for your visit so that an appropriate length of time can be allocated.

-All children under 5 shall be offered a same day appointment or telephone triage.
+Where clinically indicated, children under 5 shall be offered a same day appointment or telephone triage.

 Patients do have a right to express a preference in respect of who they wish to see and wherever possible we will adhere to this.

 If you cannot make your appointment for any reason please inform us as soon as possible so that we can give the slot to someone else.

 REMEMBER ONE APPOINTMENT, ONE PERSON, ONE PROBLEM!